aliniko/aliniko/README.md

 ### Hi there 👋
 <p>
 I'm a full-stack web developer with high problem-solving skills in software development, content management and salesman.
 I'm a lifelong learner and love to turn ideas into reality.
-Currently I'm discovering the power of Reactjs and the fundamentals of PHP.
+Currently I'm discovering the power of Software patterns and archetictures in Java.
 </p>

 ---